 While bilateral relations between South Africa and the Maldives are cordial, there is currently no bilateral mechanism in place to advance relations between the two countries.

-In an effort to enhance bilateral relations, the Maldives Government has made a request to open a Diplomatic Mission in South Africa during May 2018.
-In June 2018, the Government of South Africa has approved the request.
+In an effort to enhance bilateral relations, the Maldives government made a request to open a Diplomatic Mission in South Africa in May 2018.
+In June 2018, South Africa approved the request.

 South-East Asia